solomonkamanga/100-days-of-code/docs/round-2/log.md

 - Repeat a String Repeat a String
 - Truncate a String

 **Thoughts:** Being able to instinctively write JavaScript functions based on what I have actually learnt, with only occasional references to my notes or a textbook, is a refreshing feeling.
-It gives me the confidence in my own abilities that I will need in order to tackle more complex problems in future.
+It gives me the confidence to tackle more complex problems in future.

 **Link to work:** [Day 20 - freeCodeCamp](https://twitter.com/Changamire_Musa/status/1234976502300602369)